A quick reference for Lipoedema and manual lymphatic drainage therapy

 - in early stage, you can pinch the fold between your first and second toes (Kaposi-Stemmer sign is negative)

 Have you seen a certified manual lymphatic massage therapist for the treatment of Lipoedema and education in self-care yet?
 If you haven’t had a massage before, I understand your apprehension.
 Perhaps, its the fear of the unknown?
 Please know, you are not only in good hands.

-Additionally, let me assure you I do not have the gift of the gap in doing life, let alone for cross-sales!
-While, as your massage therapist/professional health practitioner, I would like to take you onto the next level of care.
+Additionally, let me assure you I’m not gifted with the gap in doing life, let alone for cross-sales!
+While, as your massage therapist/professional health practitioner, I would like to take your care onto the next level.
 From my experience, the subject of medical compression garments appears a prickly one for many.
 Generally, it evokes some doses of suspicions and reservations.
 Nevertheless, it is a part of managing Lipoedema.

 Some common questions asked are the length and duration of wear, costs, comfort and aesthetic.
 Your massage therapist can explain and show you samples to meet your needs.